sen520/server/readme.md

         docker build -t cron-in-docker . # create docker images and contain docker run --rm -it cron-in-docker # Explicitly run the container to observe the results
     ```

+- ./scripts/kill_mongo_timeout.js

+  - kill some timeout mongoshell
+      - `secs_runningsecs_running` time about running
+      - `if`  weather ip is equal to xx or not